ncbi/sra-tools/tools/test-tools/qa-stats/README.md

 their sequence records (they are ignored).
 (And thus you can use `CMP_READ` for a big performance gain.)

-Additionally, `qa-stats` accepts SAM inputs.
-FASTQ is partially supported.
+Additionally, `qa-stats` accepts FASTQ and SAM inputs, but still a work-in-progress.

 ## Format of the statistics file.